Looking for the best things to do in Moab Utah?

 If you ask a Moab local, “where to go mountain biking“, chances are they’re going to say, “Slickrock Bike Trail”.

-SlickRock is the ideal spot to choose when hopping on a Moab Moutain bike tours.
+Slickrock is the ideal spot to choose when hopping on a Moab Moutain bike tour.

-It’s, perhaps, the most popular and top things to do in Mohab for bikers.
+It’s, perhaps, the most popular and top thing to do in Mohab for bikers.

 The diverse topography makes the bluffs a magnificent spot for short loops.

-For savvy bikers who want to tackle the entire region, buckle up, because there’s over 60 miles of pathways to bike along these desert bluffs.
+For savvy bikers who want to tackle the entire region, buckle up, because there are over 60 miles of pathways to bike along these desert bluffs.

 Klondike Bluffs acts as another “go-to” biking trail for newcomers and intermediate riders.

 And as an added perk, there’s free camping at certain trailheads.